airwallex/airwallex-payment-ios/README.md

 ```
 [AWXAPIClientConfiguration sharedConfiguration].clientSecret = "The payment intent's client secret";
 ```

-Note: When checkoutMode is AirwallexCheckoutRecurringMode, no need to create payment intent, then you need generate client secret with customer id and pass it to AWXAPIClientConfiguration.
+Note: When `checkoutMode` is `AirwallexCheckoutRecurringMode`, there is no need to create a payment intent.
+Instead, you'll need to generate a client secret with the customer id and pass it to `AWXAPIClientConfiguration`.
 ```
 [AWXAPIClientConfiguration sharedConfiguration].clientSecret = "The client secret generated with customer id";
 ```

 - Create session

-If you want to make one-off payment, create one-off session.
+If you want to make a one-off payment, create a one-off session.
 ```
 AWXOneOffSession *session = [AWXOneOffSession new];
 session.countryCode = "Your country code";